Student Accessibility Services

 Documentation for Learning Disability:

-All requests for Housing accommodations for returning students are due to the Director of Accessibility Services by April 1 of each year.
-If the accommodation is approved, the Housing accommodation letters must be submitted to the Director of Residence Life before housing assignments are made on April 12th.
+All requests for Housing accommodations for returning students must be submitted directly to Accessibility Services.
+If the accommodation is approved, Housing accommodation letters must be submitted to the Director of Residence Life no later than March 28, 2026.

 This procedure is NOT a housing application, but a request for accessibility-related housing accommodations only.
 You must also comply with Residence Life housing applications, guidelines, forms, and deadlines to apply for campus housing